 We’ve recently completed a job for a lovely customer restoring some terracotta tiles in her newly purchased house.
-The floor was covered in cement and other builders materials residue and the new home owner thought that it might be beyond saving.
-So on the table was a new floor, which would have costed her a substantial amount of money.
+The floor was covered in cement and other builders materials residue and the new homeowner thought that it might be beyond saving.
+So on the table was a new floor, which would have cost her a substantial amount of money.

 Terracotta tiled floor badly stained

 A couple of weeks later I turned up early in the morning and started preparing the area for the intensive cleaning session that was underway.
 I fully masked up all skirting boards, doors, the base of the kitchen units and any adjacent floors that were not to be stripped.
 Although it takes some time to properly prepare the area, two hours on this occasion, it is very important to do so to avoid causing damage to the surroundings.
 And seeing the smile on the customer’s face is worthy of putting in the extra effort.

 As always with terracotta tiled floor cleaning, I started with the edges first.
 Edges and tight areas, in which the big rotary machine can’t get, always take a long time to strip and clean.
 Cleaning the edges is actually a bit of art…it requires a selection of various hand brushes and some technique, whilst at the same time adjacent painted & varnished surfaces must be kept undamaged.

 I then proceeded with the cleaning of the main open area using a mono-rotary stone scrubbing machine with a fitted brush attachment.
 Now because the terracotta tiles were hand-made, therefore quite rough and uneven, the big rotary machine was struggling a bit in getting in all nooks and crannies.
 So I had to use a small hand-held machine to ensure the most thorough cleaning results.